Interview with Angie Weinberger

 What are the key goals of Global People Transitions?

 We help expats, international professionals, and managers to develop better careers across the globe.
-Our goal to help them further their careers.
+Our goal is to help them further their careers.

 What inspired you to begin this company?